Matir/blog/_drafts/hacker-summer-camp-2018-prep-guide.md

 reminder of good times at Hacker Summer Camp.
 Feel free to share or hit me up on [Twitter](https://twitter.com/matir) if you have ideas or suggestions for things I should have covered.

+I suggest also checking out the [Defcon for N00bs](https://github.com/hacking-and-coffee/defcon-for-n00bs) guide for other advice and another take on preparing for con.

 Finally, a big thanks to illusorycake, fadec0d3, itsC0rg1, dissect0r, and Anonymous for contributing their thoughts.
 You all are great friends and